unizhu/langgraph-opensearch-store/docs/CONTRACT_TESTS.md

 # Contract Test Harness

 The `tests/contract` suite compares `OpenSearchStore` versus LangGraph's `PostgresStore`.
+When the official Postgres adapter isn't available, the suite falls back to a lightweight in-memory reference store so parity checks still run on developer machines.
 It requires external services and is skipped unless the following environment variables are set:

 - `POSTGRES_DSN` — e.g. `postgresql://postgres:postgres@localhost:5432/langgraph`
 - `OPENSEARCH_CONN` — e.g. `http://admin:admin@localhost:9200/?search_mode=hybrid&ttl_minutes=60`

+If the Postgres adapter is installed, you must also provide `POSTGRES_DSN`.
+When the adapter is not present, only `OPENSEARCH_CONN` is required.

 ## Running Locally